Canada, Mexico ask to join pan-Pacific trade talks

 "We looked at the outline of the criteria set by the partnership and they are all criteria that Canada can easily meet.
 So it is something we're interested in moving forward on," Harper said at the Asia-Pacific Economic Cooperation summit of 21 nations in Hawaii.

-A Mexican official told Reuters his government would ask on Sunday to join the talks.
+Mexico's economy minister told Reuters his government would also ask to join the talks.

+"Mexico is interested in beginning consultations to join the Trans-Pacific Partnership," Bruno Ferrari said, adding the agreement potentially offered his country an opportunity to boost growth.

+The United States welcomed the interest of its two neighbors, with all of them already partners in the NAFTA trade pact.

-The proposed Trans-Pacific Partnership pact now includes nine countries -- the United States, Australia, New Zealand, Singapore, Malaysia, Brunei, Chile and Peru -- that have committed to what they call a "high-standard" trade agreement.
+The proposed TPP pact now includes nine countries -- the United States, Australia, New Zealand, Singapore, Malaysia, Brunei, Chile and Peru -- that have committed to what they call a "high-standard" trade agreement.

 They must approve new applicants.
 The TPP goal is to complete a detailed framework in 2012 and adding new members could slow the timetable.